-Using InsideTracker as part of my postpartum care plan, in addition to more traditional postpartum care work, such as pelvic floor health and core rehabilitation.
-The InsideTracker app makes it easy to keep track of nutrition and lifestyle improvements, even as a new mom.
-Use this link and code AFOODIESTAYSFIT at checkout for 25% off an InsideTracker plan.
+I used InsideTracker as part of my postpartum care plan, in addition to more traditional postpartum care work, such as pelvic floor health and core rehabilitation.
+The InsideTracker app makes it easy to keep track of nutrition and lifestyle goals, even as a new mom.
+Use this link and code AFOODIESTAYSFIT at checkout for 20% off an InsideTracker plan.

-I was especially curious to see what my bloodwork showed after having a baby and while breastfeeding, since my hormones have been all over the place.
-I also ran throughout my entire pregnancy and my labor was less than ideal (I was in the hospital for five days), so I wanted to see if there was anything I needed to keep an eye on even when I’m not running long distances.
+I was especially curious to see what my bloodwork showed after having a baby and while breastfeeding, since my hormones were all over the place.
+I also ran throughout my entire pregnancy and my labor was less than ideal (I was in the hospital for five days), so I wanted to see if there was anything I needed to keep an eye on even when not running long distances.
 Because hey, being a mom is an endurance sport in itself!
 My son is now almost two years old and since I breastfed for an extended time and also ran while breastfeeding, and I still get bloodwork done 2-3x a year.

 Postpartum Care Plan using InsideTracker